 838085 Pte.
 Samuel Albert Hanson was born in the London suburb of Dulwich, England, on October 30th, 1896.

-Emmigrating to Canada in 1906 the family eventually settled in the town of Meaford, Ontario.
+Immigrating to Canada with his family in 1906 they eventually settled in the town of Meaford, Ontario.
 Samuel was the eldest son of Joseph and Harriet Hanson's four children.

-On January 1st, 1917, the 147th Battalion ceased to exist when it became the nucleus for the 8th Reserve Battalion, whose task it was to supply reinforcements to the 58th Battalion and the 4th C.M.R.
-Samuel was taken on strength of the 4th C.M.R. on April 21st, 1917, in a reinforcement draft after the First Battle of Arras.
+On January 1st, 1917, the 147th Battalion ceased to exist when it became the nucleus for the 8th Reserve Battalion, whose task it was to supply reinforcements to a number of units in the field including the 4th Canadian Mounted Rifles.
+Private Hanson was taken on strength of the 4th C.M.R. on April 21st, 1917 during the ongoing Battle of Arras, where the Canadian Corps had already taken Vimy Ridge.

-838085 Private Samuel Albert Hanson served with the 4th CMR for the remainder of the war.
-Struck off strength of the Canadian Expeditionary Force on March 20th, 1919, Samuel had come through it all without any physical wounds.
+838085 Private Samuel Albert Hanson was struck off strength of the Canadian Expeditionary Force on March 20th, 1919, having come through it all without any physical wounds.

 Credit and many thanks go George Auer for the above biography.